 Aussie native, Aaron Brooks made his way to Miami to launch the modern steakhouse EDGE Steak & Bar in November 2011.
 A journey that took him from the Gold Coast to Vancouver and then Boston, Brooks has orbited around cultures and cuisines, from Pan-Asian to New England.
 Passion about his profession, he finds culinary inspiration from each destination, offering a sense of place with his cuisine.
 At EDGE he features Latin flavors and influences with its bright and fresh flavors: tartares spiked with Peruvian aji Amarillo, citrusy ceviches and earthy chorizo croquetas.

-Brooks is excited to open EDGE, a modern take on the steakhouse in Miami on Brickell Avenue.
+Brooks is excited to be working with EDGE's modern take on the steakhouse in a luxurious location on Miami's Brickell Avenue.
 His focus is on farm-to-table prime products, all-natural ingredients and perfect techniques.
 The better-tasting natural grass-fed beef – from family-owned Creekstone Farms in Arkansas – comes in smaller cuts; the intense heat of the special Infra-red grill it’s cooked on seals in juices and tenderness and creates a fabulous crust on the outside.
 There’s more meat and less fat to the slow-cooked Berkshire Pork belly from Iowa.
 As for the seafood, “We go local with mahi, Corvina, wahoo, stone crabs – they’re awesome, the best crabs I’ve ever eaten, and fresh Florida spiny lobster,” explains Brooks.
 “But we also bring in the best of East Coast seafood,” he says.